-This means that for the Sobolev space $W^{m,p}$, we need to have $m$ and $p$ large enough.
-The problem is then that not all Gibbs state densities might be contained in $W^{m,p}$ and that a Hamiltonian with a potential in $W^{-m,q}=(W^{m,p})^\ast$ might not be self-adjoint.
+This means that for densities we consider the Sobolev space $W^{m,p}$ and need to have $m$ and/or $p$ large enough.
+The problem is then that not all Gibbs state densities might be contained in $W^{m,p}$ and that a Hamiltonian with a potential in $W^{-m,q}=(W^{m,p})^\ast$ will usually not be self-adjoint~\cite{HERCZYNSKI1989-KLMN}.
 Another open question is how to extend the results to the grand canonical ensemble of variable particle number.
-In this case, the particle-number operator is not bounded anymore and this is currently needed in the proof of Theorem \ref{th: existence of the minimizer for the universal functional} where we show that the weak-* limit yields the same density as the sequence.
+In this case, the particle-number operator is not bounded anymore and this is currently needed in the proof of Theorem~\ref{th: existence of the minimizer for the universal functional}, where we show that the weak-* limit yields the same density as the sequence.
 Additionally, we do not know if the square root of the Gibbs state density is in $H^1$.
-However, we think that the rest of the theory does not fundamentally change and that we get the same conclusion as for the canonical ensemble.
+However, we think that the rest of the theory does not fundamentally change for the grand canonical ensemble and that we retrieve the same conclusions as for the canonical ensemble.

 \begin{appendix}